Ted Rosenthal Biography / Press Kit

 Ted Rosenthal Biography

-Ted Rosenthal is one of the leading jazz pianists of his generation.
+Ted Rosenthal is one of the leading jazz pianist/composers of his generation.
 He actively tours worldwide with his trio, as a soloist, and has performed with many jazz greats, including Gerry Mulligan, Art Farmer, Phil Woods, Bob Brookmeyer, and James Moody.

 Rosenthal’s solo album, The 3 B's, received 4 stars from DownBeat magazine.
-It features renditions of the music of Bud Powell, Bill Evans and his improvisations on Beethoven themes.
+It features music of Bud Powell, Bill Evans and his improvisations on Beethoven themes.
 “In Rosenthal's hands all this music sounds as though it sprang from the same muse, and that's the sign of a skilled, imaginative artist.” - David R. Adler, All Music Guide.

-Rosenthal’s orchestral performances include solo and featured appearances with The Detroit Symphony, The Boston Pops, The Grand Rapids Symphony, The Rochester Philharmonic, The Pittsburgh Symphony and The Fort Worth Symphony.
+Rosenthal’s orchestral performances include solo and featured appearances with The Detroit Symphony, The Phoenix Symphony The Boston Pops, The Grand Rapids Symphony, The Rochester Philharmonic, The Pittsburgh Symphony and The Fort Worth Symphony.
 Rosenthal performed Gershwin's Concerto in F and Rhapsody in Blue for the opening concert of the 92nd Street Y's 2015-16 season.
 The New York Times called his playing "notable both for its flair and languid, sultry expressive gestures."
 In 2014 Rosenthal performed Rhapsody in Blue at Town Hall in a concert celebrating the 90th anniversary of its premiere.

-Active in jazz education, he is on faculty at Manhattan School of Music, where he also served on the Board of Trustees and received the Presidential Medal for Distinguished Faculty Service.
-He also teaches at The Juilliard School.
-In addition, he presents jazz clinics throughout the world, often in conjunction with his touring.
-Rosenthal was a contributing editor for Piano and Keyboard magazine and has published piano arrangements and feature articles for Piano Today, The Piano Stylist and The Juilliard Journal.
+Active in jazz education, he is on the faculties of The Juilliard School, and Manhattan School of Music, where he also served on their Board of Trustees and received the Presidential Medal for Distinguished Faculty Service.
+Rosenthal presents jazz clinics throughout the world, often in conjunction with his touring.
+He was a contributing editor for Piano and Keyboard magazine and has published piano arrangements and feature articles for Piano Today, The Piano Stylist and The Juilliard Journal.
 Ted Rosenthal is a Steinway Artist.
 His website is www.tedrosenthal.com